Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at NJIT are $34,034 a year.
 Civil Eng majors at NJIT take out an average of $23,111 in student loans while working on their Bachelor's Degree.

-NJIT also claimed a spot on our Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools in this category.
+NJIT excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.

 With a ranking of #8, SUNY Polytechnic Institute did quite well on this year’s best value schools for civil engineering students working on their bachelor’s degree.
-Located in the midsize suburb of Utica, SUNY Poly is a public school with a small student population.
+Located in the suburb of Utica, SUNY Poly is a public college with a small student population.

 University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the best places for civil engineering students to get a bachelor’s degree.
 It came in at #9 on the list.
 Located in the large city of Pittsburgh, Pitt is a public college with a very large student population.